esau-morais/motion/README.md

 You can notice two important things:

-1. `motion` always come before the html tag (just make shure on the documentation if Framer Motion supports)
+1. `motion` always comes before the html tag (just make shure on the [documentation](https://www.framer.com/api/motion/component) if Framer Motion supports)
 2. `animate` attribute pass an object (like the `style={{}}`)

 ## Goals